lcolucci/datasciencecoursera/GettingCleaningData_FinalProject/README.md

 In this github repo you'll find 3 files:
 1. The README file that you are reading at the moment
 2. The Codebook which contains information about what each variable in the tidy data is (note: my tidy data is uploaded on Coursera)
-3. An R script called “run_analysis.R”
+3. An R script called "run_analysis.R”

 ##Running the R Script
 If you'd like to test out my R script, please do the following:
-1. Download and open my R script and set your working directory path on line 17 (just above “library(dplyr)“.
+1. Download and open my R script and set your working directory path on line 17 (just above "library(dplyr)".
 2. Place the unzipped Samsung data into your working directory.
-The folder must be called “UCI HAR Dataset”.
+The folder must be called "UCI HAR Dataset".
 DO NOT change anything about what the folders are called or the sub-folder structure.
 The data can be downloaded from here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ##Here's How the Script Works
 Part 0.
 Loads the data files into the R workspace
 Part 1.
-First, all the training set files are combined into a data frame called “train”.
+First, all the training set files are combined into a data frame called "train”.
 Train's first column contains the subject IDs (from "subject_train.txt").
 The second column contains the activity type (from "y_train.txt").
 The rest of the columns are outputs from the gyroscope and accelerometer (from "x_train.txt").
 The "train" columns are labeled with the names contained in "features.txt".
 The "subject" and "activity" column were manually labeled with those column names.
 All column names are explained further in the codebook.
        Dimensions of Train: dim(train) = 7352 x 563

         Second, the same thing explained above for the training set was done for the test set.
 This was saved into a data frame called "test"